NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Vital Shot.md

 Your careful shot against an unsuspecting opponent pierces a vital artery or organ.
 Make a ranged Strike.
-If the target is [[Conditions/Off-Guard|Off-Guard]], the Strike deals an extra die of weapon damage, and the foe takes persistent bleed damage equal to the amount of precision damage from your [[Actions/One Shot, One Kill|One Shot, One Kill]].
+If the target is [[Off-Guard|Off-Guard]], the Strike deals an extra die of weapon damage, and the foe takes persistent bleed damage equal to the amount of precision damage from your [[Actions/One Shot, One Kill|One Shot, One Kill]].

 *Source: Pathfinder Guns & Gears*
 *ORC*